it-novikov/BirthdayTracker/README.md

 # BirthdayTracker
-An iOS app that allows you to track birthdays.
+🎂 An iOS app that allows you to track birthdays.

-Language: Swift
+Language: Swift.

+Architechture: MVC.

-Data storage: Core Data
+Data storage: Core Data.

-Notifications: UserNotifications
+Notifications: UserNotifications.